ericjang/mxnet-notebooks/README.md

 The python notebooks are written in [Jupyter](http://jupyter.org/).

-- **View** we sugguest to use http://nbviewer.jupyter.org/ for online viewing.
+- **View** we sugguest using http://nbviewer.jupyter.org/ for online viewing.
 Here is the link to open the [outline on nbviewer](http://nbviewer.jupyter.org/github/dmlc/mxnet-notebooks/blob/master/python/outline.ipynb).

 - **Edit** You should be able to view and edit these notebooks if jupyter is installed.

-## How to develope
+## How to develop

 Some general guidelines